tChess Pro

 tChess Pro's Analysis Mode is like carrying a chess master in your pocket.

-When Analysis Mode is turned on, tChess Pro gives you its "expert opinion" about any position on the screen by running its engine and displaying the output in real-time.
-It tells you which side is winning and by how much, and gives you the recommended sequence of moves.
-As you move back and forward in the move list, the engine output updates automatically.
+When Analysis Mode is turned on, tChess Pro gives you its "expert opinion" about the position on the screen by running its engine and displaying the output in real-time.
+It tells you which side is winning and by how much, and it gives you the recommended sequence of moves.
+As you move back and forward in the move list, the engine output is updated automatically.

 Search depth

-This is how many moves* ahead the engine is searching.
+The first number (in brackets) indicates how many moves* ahead the engine is searching.
+In this case, the engine is currently searching 12 moves ahead.
 The number increases as the engine searches deeper.

 Position's score

-The "-0.25" in the picture above indicates that white is losing by 1/4 of a pawn.
+The second number (-0.38 in this case) indicates that white is losing by 0.38 pawns.

 This number is an estimate that takes into account many positional advantages and disadvantages that are programmed to be worth fractions of a pawn each.